The Coronavirus Business Interruption Loan Scheme (CBILS) provides financial support to smaller businesses affected by coronavirus (COVID-19).

-This scheme helps small and medium-sized businesses affected by coronavirus (COVID-19) to access finance of up to £5 million.
+The scheme helps small and medium-sized businesses to access loans and other kinds of finance up to £5 million.

 - is based in the UK

 - has an annual turnover of up to £45 million

 - would be viable were it not for the pandemic

 - has been adversely impacted by the coronavirus

 If you want to borrow £30,000 or more, you also need to confirm that your business wasn’t classed as a business in difficulty on 31 December 2019.

 - banks, insurers and reinsurers (but not insurance brokers)

 How long the loan is for

 The maximum length of the facility depends on the type of finance you apply for and will be: